notArqen/relay/README.md

 npx serve .
 ```

-then navigate to `relayx.html` and share the generated session url.
+then navigate to `relayx.html` and share the generated session url. relay is already hosted on github pages for your convienience.

 ---